-Implemented correctly, technology can mobilize and secure the virtual workforce, at the same time enabling digital care and accelerating the distribution of fundamental supplies.
-Furthermore, it has the power to automate manual processes, disrupt operations, and redirect the workforce to execute on strategic initiatives.
+Implemented correctly, technology can mobilize and secure the virtual workforce, at the same time enabling digital healthcare and accelerating the distribution of fundamental supplies.
+Furthermore, it has the power to automate manual processes, disrupt operations, and redirect the workforce to execute strategic initiatives.

-The volume and speed of advanced technologies currently in use emphasize its potential to disrupt healthcare.
+The volume and speed of the advanced Healthcare Industry currently in use emphasize their potential to disrupt healthcare.
 New interwoven physical and digital experiences pave the way for providing reliable and trusted care remotely.
 Due to the pandemic, mandatory social distancing has led to an inevitable increase in remote diagnostics, home health solutions, and telemedicine.
-Increasingly more patients are getting used to the new normal, giving virtual care a pivotal role in creating a new, fully digitized future for the healthcare industry.
+Increasingly more patients are getting used to the new normal, giving virtual care a pivotal role in creating a new, fully digitized future for the Healthcare industry.

 Resiliency plans have already been set in place to ensure business continuity.
-Scalable technology plays a big part in shifting the mindset of leaders in healthcare who have no choice but to embrace digitalization.
+Scalable technology plays a big part in shifting the mindset of leaders in the Healthcare Industry who have no choice but to embrace digitalization.
 Amid COVID-19, it has been demonstrated that the only strategies that work are short-termed.
 Six focus areas must be addressed for change in healthcare to happen:

 - Cloud acceleration via automation, agile architectures, and alternative sourcing solutions capable to meet demand